janosh/pymatgen-2-paper/paper/main.typ

 Other extensions to #pmg which can be separately installed under the `io` and `analysis` namespaces include, but are not limited to: validation of VASP @kresse_ultrasoft_1999 calculations for compatibility with the Materials Project @horton_accelerated_2025 via `pymatgen-io-validation`; orchestration and parsing of FHI-aims @blum_fhiaims_2009, Quantum Espresso @giannozzi_qe_2017, and FLEUR @wortmann_fleur_2023 electronic structure calculations via `pymatgen-io-aims`, `pymatgen-io-espresso`, and `pymatgen-io-fleur`, respectively; orchestration of classical molecular dynamics calculations with OpenMM @eastman_openmm_2023 via `pymatgen-io-openmm`; orchestration of insertion defect electronic structure calculations with `pymatgen-analysis-defects` @shen_pmgdefects_2024.
 A more complete list of extensions to #pmg is maintained in the add-ons section of the documentation.

-Recent additions to #pmg include:
+// Recent additions to #pmg to include:

-+ Enhanced machine learning integration @butler_machine_2018
+// + Enhanced machine learning integration @butler_machine_2018
-+ Support for additional DFT and post-processing codes (e.g., FHI-AIMS, LOBSTER @george_automated_2022, Critic2, Phonopy@petretto_highthroughput_2018)
+// + Support for additional DFT and post-processing codes (e.g., FHI-AIMS, LOBSTER @george_automated_2022, Critic2, Phonopy@petretto_highthroughput_2018)
-+ Improved structure prediction and analysis algorithms (including magnetic structure) @waroquiers_chemenv_2020 @pan_benchmarking_2021 @horton_highthroughput_2019
+// + Improved structure prediction and analysis algorithms (including magnetic structure) @waroquiers_chemenv_2020 @pan_benchmarking_2021 @horton_highthroughput_2019
-+ Advanced battery materials research tools
+// + Advanced battery materials research tools
-+ Quantum chemistry code integration
+// + Quantum chemistry code integration
-+ Extension packages?
+// + Extension packages?

 As illustrated in @fig:pr-topics and @fig:commits-heatmap, the development activity has been sustained across multiple subpackages, with contributions spanning bug fixes, new features, and performance improvements.